gvwilson/thirdbit/_posts/2016/2016-03-13-in-my-better-world.md

 <p>
   In my better world,
   language designers worry about package management as much as they do about type systems.
-  Or maybe more&mdash;no, definitely more.
+  Or maybe more–no, definitely more.
 </p>
 <p>
   In my better world,